xe4at/xe4at/README.md

 I'm **Ehsan Atashkar**, a passionate **Frontend Developer** with a creative eye and a love for crafting interactive user experiences.

 🎯 Specializing in **Pixel-perfect Design**, **Modern UI/UX**, and **Clean, Scalable Code**.
-💼 Currently working remotely with a German tech startup.
 📍 Based in Iran — exploring global freelance and full-time opportunities.
 🧠 Always learning, always building.
 ❤️ Turning **design dreams** into **functional realities**.